 Creamy Mustard Brussels Sprouts Salad!
-A pan fried Brussel Sprouts superfood dish tossed in a vegan creamy mustard sauce.
+A sautéed Brussel Sprouts dish tossed in a vegan creamy cashew mustard sauce.
 Quick to make, packed with fiber, healthy fats, and nourishment!
 A healthy paleo side dish to add to your table.

 Oh hey there veggies and all things to make a SUPERFOOD!
 You are needed today.
 You are wanted.
 Actually, after a whole lotta crustless pie and this creamy sauteed brussel sprouts salad sounds like the perfect way to round out the week, don’t you think?
 Plus have I mentioned that creamy sauces make me swoon?

-In all seriousness, this creamy mustard brussels sprout dish, hearty yet healthy.
-Which is why I upgraded the name.
-It’s also Paleo and Vegan friendly and such a POWER HOUSE veggie dish.
-Especially for those who are needing to reboot their digestion or (in my case) get in an extra does of fat soluble antioxidant Vitamin K.
+In all seriousness, this creamy mustard brussels sprout dish, is hearty yet healthy.
+And yes, I am talking about a vegetarian side dish.
+It’s Paleo and Vegan friendly and such a POWERHOUSE veggie dish.
+Especially for those who are needing to reboot their immune system (like in my case) with an extra dose of antioxidants Vitamin K.

 Have I lost you yet?
 Don’t worry, you’ll like, actually LOVE, these nerdy nutrition facts.
 So pay attention, so you can impress all your guests at your Holiday table.

-Creamy Mustard Brussels Sprouts Salad Nutrition MUST KNOWS!
+Creamy Mustard Sauteed Brussel Sprouts Salad – Nutrition facts!

 - Brussel Sprouts contain over 25o% of Vitamin K1.
 Vitamin K is crucial for bone health, reducing inflammation in the body, and preventing blood clots.

-- Vitamin K is a fat soluble vitamin, which is why pairing these these pan fried Brussel sprouts in a mustardy cashew cream sauce is key for absorption!
+- Vitamin K is a fat soluble vitamin, which is why pairing these these sauteed Brussel sprouts in a mustardy cashew cream sauce is key for absorption!
 You need the healthy fats to absorb more nutrients.

 - Vitamin K is produced in the bacteria of your gut (source), so it’s important to make sure your GUT is healthy and rich in helpful bacteria.
 Antibiotics, leaky gut, Celiac disease, and food allergies can all inhibit proper Vitamin K absorption.